Fantom-foundation/go-lachesis/docs/design.rst

 system* which takes care of broadcasting and ordering the transactions across all replicas before feeding them back to the application's *state*.

-Babble is an ordering system that plugs into any application thanks to a very simple JSON-RPC interface over TCP.
+Lachesis is an ordering system that plugs into any application thanks to a very simple JSON-RPC interface over TCP.
 It uses a consensus algorithm, to replicate and order the transactions, and a blockchain to represent the resulting list.
 A blockchain is a linear data structure composed of batches of transactions, hashed and signed together, easily allowing to verify any transaction.
-So, instead of applying commands directly to the *state*, Babble applications must forward the commands to Babble and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.
+So, instead of applying commands directly to the *state*, Lachesis applications must forward the commands to Lachesis and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.

 Consensus and Blockchain
 ------------------------

-At the core of Babble is an algorithm insuring that all participants process the same transactions in the same order.
+At the core of Lachesis is an algorithm insuring that all participants process the same transactions in the same order.
 We have chosen to implement a system suitable for the most adversarial conditions - with powerful attackers.
 This is known as Byzantine Fault Tolerance (BFT) and has been a field of research for